hkawaji/181207-backup-access-to-FANTOM/README.md

 Updates:
-* 2018-12-19 - supplemental material of FANTOM CAT (Hon et al.)
+* 2018-12-19 - supplemental material of FANTOM CAT (Hon et al.) is added
 * 2018-12-19 - a part of "reprocessed" files is added
 * 2018-12-17 - this page started